asankaSovis/prometheus-fire-alarm/README.md

 4. Software system
 5. structural design

-*NOTE: You can use the [Emulator code](https://github.com/asankaSovis/prometheus-fire-alarm/tree/main/Emulator/sketch_feb24b) to emulate a real world devices for [command panel](https://github.com/asankaSovis/prometheus-command-panel) testing purposes.*
+*NOTE: You can use the [Emulator code](https://github.com/asankaSovis/prometheus-fire-alarm/tree/main/Emulator/sketch_feb24b) to emulate a real world devices for [command panel](https://github.com/asankaSovis/prometheus-command-panel) testing purposes.
+In it, all input sensors are replaced by potentiometers.*

 ## Prometheus Fire Alarm System
 **Prometheus Fire Alarm System** is a fire alarm system and an extinguishing system that allows real time monitoring via software.
 It can perform smart extinguishing on site while providing connectivity to multiple devices at the same time via the control panel.